 Angelica Malin, editor-in-chief of About Time magazine, told us that an ergonomic pillow or cushion was also essential when working from home — even if you have an ergonomic chair.
 She swears by this orthopaedic coccyx pillow, which helps ease strain on the back, hips, and tailbone.

-We also found a similar one on Amazon, which has over 4,000 reviews.
+We also found a similar one that has over 3,600 reviews on Amazon.
 It’s made from memory foam and has plenty of five-star reviews.
 Customers wrote that it really improved lower-back and coccyx pain, and the nonslip dots on the underside meant it stayed in place (though it was most commonly used on desk chairs, many customers also used it in the car).

 “If you need to rearrange your whole house just so that you can work next to the largest source of natural light, just do it,” urged Vox’s Sasha Perez.
 However, if that isn’t an option, then a lamp is your next best bet.
 Strategist contributor Bridget Arsenault, the London editor of Air Mail, who works remotely because her publication is based in New York City, notes that a lamp can be handy if you “often work late at night” like she does.